Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 Restaurants have some very good reasons for hooking up with Uber Eats, too.

-Before the pandemic, many restaurants in the U.S. weren’t in a great hurry to do online delivery, and for the ones that did it represented only a small percentage of their business, says Janelle Sallenave, who leads Uber Eats’s North American business.
+Before the pandemic, many restaurants in the U.S. weren’t in a great hurry to do online delivery, and for the ones that did, it represented only a small percentage of their business, says Janelle Sallenave, who leads Uber Eats’s North American business.

 Janelle Sallenave